Thimxx/pyGenealogical-Tools/README.md

 In order to use the tools you will need to install the module requests: http://docs.python-requests.org/en/master/

+Concerning testing, the repository if configured to use nose, coverage, nose-htmloutput, so you will need to install in your local installation as well.

 # Usage

 The file GeniTools is the one I am using as main programme.
 It is not yet very stable, but the libraries are getting.
 Just use the input file "INPUT_TEMPLATE" and select as input inside the script GeniTools.py, the input file needs to include the Geni token and the starting profile.